-In October, I really start to notice that the days are getting shorter.
-It’s still dark in the morning when I get out of bed and I have to turn the lights on earlier and earlier in the evening.
+October gets its name from the Latin word for eight, as it used to be the eighth month of the year.
+During this month, we really start to notice that the days are getting shorter.
+For some people, it’s still dark when they get up in the morning and we have to turn the lights on earlier and earlier in the evening.
 At the end of October, we put the clocks back one hour so we get more light in the morning but then it gets dark even earlier in the evening.

-The weather gets cooler and it can be wet and windy.
-Sometimes we have a few days of unusually warm and sunny weather and this is called an Indian summer.
+The weather gets cooler in October and it can be wet and windy.
+However, sometimes we have a few days of unusually warm and sunny weather, called an Indian summer.
 The leaves on the trees change colour from green to beautiful shades of yellow, orange, red and brown.
 October is also a good month to see mushrooms and toadstools.
 You can collect these to cook and eat at home as long you know what you are doing.
-Some mushrooms are poisonous so it’s important to be careful.
+Some fungi are poisonous so it’s important to be careful.